U.S. Material Use Factsheet

 Environmental Impacts

-- In 2017, only 8% of plastics disposed of in the U.S. were recycled.
-A further 2% “leaked” into the environment, often in the form of microplastics from tire abrasion and synthetic textiles, which is of growing concern globally due to impacts on organisms and unknown health consequences in humans.15
+- In 2017, only 8% of disposed plastics in the U.S. were recycled, while 2% “leaked” into the environment–often as microplastics from tire abrasion and synthetic textiles–raising global concerns due to organism impacts and unknown human health consequences.15

-- Mines and quarries, including coal but excluding oil and NG, occupy 0.3% of the land area in the U.S., of which 60% is used for excavation and the rest for disposal of overburden and other mining wastes.19
+- Mines and quarries (including coal, excluding oil and gas) occupy 0.3% of U.S. land area, with 60% used for excavation and the remainder for overburden and mining waste disposal.19

-- As higher grade metal reserves are depleted, the quality of metal is degrading, leading to greater energy needed to extract and process ore, and thus greater emissions that contribute to climate change and acid precipitation.20
+- As higher-grade metal reserves deplete, ore quality degrades, requiring greater energy for extraction and processing, thus increasing emissions that contribute to climate change and acid precipitation.20

-- In 2021, almost 36M t of Resource Conservation and Recovery Act (RCRA) regulated hazardous waste were generated in the U.S. The largest sources were chemical manufacturing (61%) and petroleum and coal products manufacturing (14%).22
+- In 2023, 32 Mt of Resource Conservation and Recovery Act (RCRA) regulated hazardous waste were generated in the U.S., primarily from chemical manufacturing (61%) and petroleum/coal products manufacturing (15%).22

-- Energy-related CO2 emissions from the industrial sector have fallen 25% since 2000, mainly due to a shift away from energy-intensive manufacturing in the U.S.24
+- Energy-related CO₂ emissions from industry have fallen 26% since 2000, mainly due to a shift away from energy-intensive manufacturing in the U.S.24

 - Human health risks arise from emissions and residues over a material’s life cycle.
-In many cases, regulation has substantially reduced toxic pollutants, e.g., mercury released by gold mining, fugitive volatile organic compound emissions from paints, and lead from gasoline.25 Still, more than 255,000 tons of lead and lead compounds were released in the U.S. in 2022; 88% came from metal mining, 4.4% from metal production, and 0.5% from electric utilities.21
+Regulation has substantially reduced many toxic pollutants e.g., mercury from gold mining, volatile organic compounds from paints, and lead from gasoline.25 However, over 342,000 tons of lead and lead compounds were released in 2023; 93% from metal mining, 3.2% from metal production, and 0.3% from electric utilities.21

 Material Composition of Select Products16,17,18